MA Class of 2014 at Graduation Commencement

 Applicants must also demonstrate an undergraduate proficiency equivalent to three of the following five Asian American Studies courses offered at SF State University: AAS 320, AAS 330, AAS 350, AAS 360, AAS 370, and AAS 510.
 If judged deficient in undergraduate preparation, the student is required to take additional courses to meet the minimum requirements and to seek additional program advising.

-Applicants should check the Division of Graduate Studies website for application deadlines.
-In addition to submitting the required paperwork to the Division of Graduate Studies, the following items should be sent directly to the MA Coordinator at the Asian American Studies Department:
+In addition to submitting the required paperwork to the Division of Graduate Studies, the following items should also be sent online:

 - A writing sample demonstrating research, writing, and analytical skills covering point (5) above